SongZhenfeng/car-model-classification/README.md

 # Computer Vision Challenge - Stanford Cars

-This repository is to build a model to classify cars models using stanford-cars dataset.
+This repository is to build a model to classify car models using stanford-cars dataset.

 ## Requirements